ibm-cloud-docs/cloud-object-storage/getting-started.md

 	`Figure 4: IAM select roles`
   5. {{site.data.keyword.cloud_notm}} uses Cloud Foundry as the underlying account management platform, so it's necessary to grant a minimal level of Cloud Foundry access in order for the user to access your organization in the first place.
 Select an organization from the **Organization** menu, and then select "Auditor" from both the **Organizational roles** and **Space roles** menus.
 Setting Cloud Foundry permissions allows the user to view services available to your organization, but not change them.

-## Give Developers access to a bucket.
+## Give developers access to a bucket.
 {: #gs-bucket-policy}

   1. Navigate to the **Manage** menu and follow the link at **Access(IAM)** > **Service IDs**.
 Here you can create a _service ID_, which serves as an abstracted identity bound to the account.
 Service IDs can be assigned API keys and are used in situations where you don't want to tie a particular Developer's identity to a process or component of an application.